Cervical myomas are smooth, benign tumors of the cervix.

-Treatment is similar to that of fibroids (see Treatment).
+Treatment of cervical myomas is similar to that of fibroids.
 Small, asymptomatic myomas are not treated.
 Most symptomatic cervical myomas are removed by myomectomy (particularly if childbearing capacity is important) or, if myomectomy is technically difficult, by hysterectomy.
 Prolapsed myomas should be removed transvaginally if possible.

 Cervical myomas are benign.

 Most cervical myomas eventually cause symptoms, mainly bleeding; large myomas may partially block the urinary tract or prolapse into the vagina.